 No, we do not keep a cancel list.
 We keep our schedule public and available online 24 hours per day for your convenience.
 You can see our availability and openings, in live-time, for the next 90 days.
 It is faster and more cost-effective, to allow you to manage your own schedule.
 Full Slate is our hired secretary, thanks for working with them.

 Yes.
 This is a wellness practice, you and other clients are here to learn about how to heal our bodies.
 We ask all clients to be responsible by listening to the signs and symptoms our body offers us.
 We encourage you to be proactive and cancel your session at the onset of feeling “funny”.
 Please do not wait and see how you are feeling in the morning.
 Instead, please go online and cancel our session.
 Email, text, or voicemail are also acceptable ways to cancel our scheduled session.
 We will honor the time stamp of your message.

 It is not a good idea to receive body work or perform vigorous exercise when we are fighting a bug and have a fever.
 Exercising with a fever raises your internal body temperature more and leads to dehydration and makes you even more sick.
 Instead, we need to rest and nourish our bodies.
 Please hydrate yourself and don’t exercise for the first 48 hours of the cold or flu.
 A light to brisk walk is OK after the first 2 days.
-Please don’t come in until your mucus is clear (no green or yellow discharge).
+Please don’t come in if you have an active cough or nose discharge (sputum, mucous, or runny nose).